pmbanugo/midas-cache/README.md

 **midas-cache** is a caching middleware that can boost your apps by 70% - 95%.
 It reduces the response time and increases the number of requests your server can handle.
 It's intended for use on the server, for server-side rendered apps (e.g. blogs) and regular REST API.

-It currently only works with Bun (manually tested ATM), but might work with Deno since because it uses the web platform [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request)/[Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) API.
+It currently only works with Bun but might work with Deno since it uses the web platform [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request)/[Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) API.
 Support for Node.js web servers will be implemented _soon_.

 ## Installation